Federal Aid Priority Deadline

 |Federal Aid Priority Deadline|

-This deadline applies to all FAFSA applicants who want their Federal Aid awards released by the tuition late charge date (typically 1 week after the start of term.)
+This deadline applies to all FAFSA applicants who want their federal aid awards released by the tuition late charge date (typically one week after the start of term.)
 Students must complete and submit all applications, documents, and forms required to process their FAFSA.
-This includes any verification documents.
-All requirements need to be completed by the student by this date.

-Students are encouraged to visit their Financial Aid Document Tracking page to determine if they are required to submit and complete documents for verification.
+Visit your Student Portal page to determine if you are required to submit and complete documents for verification.

 It is important that students complete and submit their documents and forms (such as verification documents) correctly the first time.
 Any corrections or re-submissions of documentation also need to be completed and submitted by this deadline.

 Federal aid is awarded on an academic year basis.
 Once a student has been awarded federal aid, he/she does not need to reapply for it for any subsequent semesters during that academic year.
 For example, the 2016-2017 academic year includes the following semesters: Summer Session 2016, Fall 2016, Winter 2017, and Spring 2017.
 Students will need to submit a new FAFSA each year if they wish to be considered for federal financial aid.

 This deadline does not apply to University Aid or Outside Aid awards.
 Applying for federal aid after the deadline does not affect a student's eligibility.
 It only affects the timing of when federal aid awards (if the student is eligible) will be released.

 Applying for federal aid after the priority deadline does not prevent a student from receiving their federal awards (if the student is eligible).